lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 ### Checkpointing

+**Most important thing.**

 Used for failure recovery.

 Spark Streaming allows you to recover an application by just restarting it.

-You must configure the application to use checkpointing and write-ahead logs, namely, configuring a query to write to a checkpoint location on a reliable file system (e.g. HDFS or S3).
+You **must** configure the application to use checkpointing and write-ahead logs, namely, configuring a query to write to a checkpoint location on a reliable file system (e.g. HDFS or S3).

-All application relevant progress information and the current intermediate state values are saved to the checkpoint location.
+All streaming application relevant progress information and the current intermediate state values are saved to the checkpoint location.

-Must specify checkpoint location **before** starting application.
+**Must** specify checkpoint location **before** starting application.

 Example: